 When lost items are clearly labeled, it's very easy for us to get them back to you.
 Unlabeled or illegibly labeled objects go into our Lost and Found "cave" and may never again be seen by human eyes!

 We look forward to sending campers home with ALL their belongings this summer!
 Thanks for your help in reaching this goal.

 You can use a permanent marker, or we recommend either of the two following systems for marking belongings:

 Rainy Days: Camp Riverbend runs rain or shine.
 On rainy days, we have enough indoor space for all campers to be comfortably sheltered.
 Please send your child with a raincoat or poncho for rainy days.
 Remember that rainy days are usually cool, so make sure your child has a warm sweatshirt or jacket too.

-Tracking and Superchoice: Campers entering 4th and 5th grades choose their own afternoon schedule twice a week (Tuesdays and Thursdays).
-Each week, these campers choose a “track” of related activities: crafts, outdoor activities, sports, “classic” camp activities or performance.
+Tracking and SuperChoice: Campers entering 4th and 5th grades choose their own afternoon schedule twice a week (Tuesdays and Thursdays) in the Tracking program.
+Each week, these campers choose a cluster of related activities: crafts, outdoor activities, sports, “classic” camp activities or performance.
 Then they do these activities twice during the week.
 The tracking groups are co-ed and can contain campers of different ages.
 Group counselors supervise all tracking groups.
 When choosing which track to join, campers are asked to give three choices; any camper who does not get his or her first choice one week is guaranteed their first choice in a future week.